jasonm23/TDD-deck/PITCHME.md

 - Configurable

-Refactor hardcoded stubs to provide configuration behavior
+Refactor hardcoded stubs to provide configuration behavior (they can become mocks)

-- System...

-e.g. Clock

 ---